 - You should not exaggerate in your application in any way, you never know who may end up reading it on the jury or peer assessment committee

-With many project based grants you may be asked to include support material.
-This may be:
+With many project-based grants you will be asked to include support material.
+This may include:

 - short video clips